CodingItWrong/outsidein.dev/book/react/6-writing-data.md

     instead
 ```

 Time to add some logic around this error.
-We'll add state to indicate whether it should be shown:
+First, we'll add state to record whether it should be shown:

 ```diff
  export function NewRestaurantForm({createRestaurant}) {